danial2026/danial2026/README.md

 Hi, I'm Danial,

 Passionate developer,

-I’m looking to collaborate on opensource projects,
+I’m looking forward to collaborate on opensource projects.

 <!-- Java, Python, Golang, React, Neo4j, MongoDB, -->

-You can reach me by sending an email to 1998alirezam@gmail.com,

 <!--
 **danial2026/danial2026** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.